OctopusDeploy/blog/blog/2023-06/manifests-from-git/index.md

 Octopus applies files from different paths in sequence using multiple `kubectl apply` commands.
 Octopus doesn't wait for the cluster to implement an applied configuration before executing the following `kubectl apply` command.
 However, it waits for the `kubectl` command to complete.

 :::hint
-You can use paths to enforce a particular order of files application.
+You can use paths to enforce a particular order of file application.
 :::

 You can also use variables in the path row and specify multiple files in a variable.